lightweight-clients/telegram-bot-api-lightweight-client/README.md

 This is lightweight client for Telegram Bot API.
 It contains only methods and types and exports only `fetch` call to make requests.

+It supports only `application/json` content type and does not support file uploads.
+However, you can use the corresponding methods to upload files by URLs or file IDs.
+You can also upload files using another approach and pass the file ID to the method.

 ## Installation

 ```bash